Hypoxia (medicine): Acute

 If oxygen delivery to cells is insufficient for the demand (hypoxia), electrons will be shifted to pyruvic acid in the process of lactic acid fermentation.
 This temporary measure (anaerobic metabolism) allows small amounts of energy to be released.
-Lactic acid build up (in tissues and blood) is a sign of inadequate mitochondrial oxygenation, which may be due to hypoxemia, poor blood flow (e.g., shock) or a combination of both.
-If severe or prolonged it could lead to cell death.
+Lactic acid buildup (in tissues and blood) is a sign of inadequate mitochondrial oxygenation, which may be due to hypoxemia, poor blood flow (e.g., shock) or a combination of both.
+If severe or prolonged, it could lead to cell death.